Investing Mania's

 one-night stand.

-took some three years to bottom out and many mini-rallies took place along the way to the depths of the 90%
+some three years to bottom out and many mini-rallies took place along the way to the depths of the 90% decline,

-be expected to disappear like that glorious rainbow-colored orb your brother maliciously jabbed.
-No, wrong
+expected to disappear like that glorious rainbow-colored orb your brother maliciously jabbed.
+No, wrong analogy.

-analogy.
 The word "bubble" does not convey the financial mania dynamic faithfully into the physical world.
+Some manias run

 Every student of the markets knows psychology plays an important part in market dynamics, although no one

-statistically meaningful predictive powers.
+meaningful predictive powers.
 But at core, it's surprisingly simple.
-Humans mostly decide what to
+Humans mostly decide what to do by observing

-do by observing others they perceive as similar to themselves, comparing the observed behavior to their
+others they perceive as similar to themselves, comparing the observed behavior to their personal normative

-passing of time legitimize the activity.
-Much research demonstrates this dynamic of human behavior,
+time legitimize the activity.
+Much research demonstrates this dynamic of human behavior, including studies that

 The individuals with the strongest will or motivation to employ their personal standards in contradiction to the